JohnW876/gift-shack/TESTING.md

 * To verify the profiles app was working I successfully rendered the test username in the profile page.
 * To verify if a user's order history would attach to their profile I completed an order with the save info box checked.
 Navigating to My Profile, the order history successfully displayed the order details.
 * To verify the user's details would prefill the form in secure checkout, I completed a new order whilst logged in as a registered user.
 I updated full name in the Django admin.
 The form on the secure checkout page successfully prefilled the form with all user details.
+* To verify the webhook can handle checkout functionality if the checkout view fails, I commented out form.submit to simulate a broken form.
+I then submitted an order to verify that it would be successfully processed.
+This was confirmed with Stripe posting the webhook URL to the terminal.
+I also verified that the order was created in Django admin.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.